Guy-friend-buddy/RMP_calibration/README.md

 # RMP_calibration
-Code to Calibrate the phase and distortion of Remote Mic Probe
+Code to Calibrate the phase and amplitude distortion of Remote Mic Probe